ricardorompar/boundary-ansible-demo/README.md

 You should see an `inventory.ini` file created under the `/ansible` directory.
 This file was populated with the IP addresses and ports of the connections created by Boundary, this is what Ansible will use to establish a secure connection (on top of SSH) to each of the hosts in the target.

 ### 4. Execute the playbook
-This demo uses a simple [playbook](./Ansible/playbook.yaml) example that only executes a basic ping and prints a message from each of the connected hosts.
+This demo uses a simple [playbook](./ansible/playbook.yaml) example that only executes a basic ping and prints a message from each of the connected hosts.

 The Python script handling the connections should be running in the current terminal.
-To run the playbook with the inventory file that was just generated open a new terminal, go to the `Ansible` directory and run:
+To run the playbook with the inventory file that was just generated open a new terminal, go to the `ansible` directory and run:

 ```bash
 ansible-playbook -i inventory.ini playbook.yaml